dotnet/docs-maui/docs/migration/native-essentials.md

 Xamarin.Essentials is a fundamental library for nearly every Xamarin app, and its functionality is now part of .NET Multi-platform App UI (.NET MAUI).

-To make use of .NET MAUIs APIs for native device functionality, that was formerly known as Xamarin.Essentials, use the following process:
+The process to use .NET MAUIs native device functionality, that was formerly known as Xamarin.Essentials, in a .NET for Android or .NET for iOS app, is:

 1. Remove the Xamarin.Essentials NuGet package from your .NET for Android or .NET for iOS app.
 1. Set the `$(UseMauiEssentials)` build property to `true` in your project file.
 For more information, see [Modify your project file](#modify-your-project-file).